lcp Skip to Main Content

 What Is Lean Drink?

-Lean, also known as Purple Drank or Sizzurp, is a concoction that contains a mix of codeine and the antihistamine promethazine combined with soda, cough syrup, candy, and in some cases, alcohol.
+Lean, also known as Purple Drank or Sizzurp, is a concoction made of codeine and the antihistamine promethazine that is combined with soda, cough syrup, candy, and in some cases, alcohol.

-Lean seems to have been around since the 60s but became more popular in the late 90s when rappers started to reference it in their songs.
+Lean has been around in some form since the 1960s, but it became more popular in the late 1990s when rappers started to reference it in their songs.

-Since then, it has become more popular among young people, despite its negative consequences.
+Since then, it has continued to rage in popularity among young people, despite its tragic consequences.

 What Does Lean Feel Like?

-When consuming lean, users often report feeling mild euphoria, relaxation, sleepiness, or like they’re experiencing a dream-like state.
+When consuming lean, users often report feeling mild euphoria, relaxation, sleepiness, or like they’re “walking through a dream.”

-By acting on a person’s central nervous system, lean slows down brain activity and causes sedative effects.
+Since lean works by affecting the central nervous system, it slows down brain activity and causes sedative effects.

 What is Lean Made of?

-Lean is most commonly made from codeine and promethazine mixed with soda or candy to sweeten the taste of the beverage.
+Lean is usually made from codeine and promethazine mixed with soda or candy to sweeten the taste of the beverage.

 Different versions of lean can contain a cough syrup ingredient known as dextromethorphan (DXM), found in over-the-counter medications such as Delsym DM, Robitussin Nighttime, and Cough DM.